 The Texas State Emergency Management Plan designates the Department of State Health Services (DSHS) as the State Mental Health Authority.
 As the designated State Mental Health Authority, DSHS leads the response, recovery, and coordination of disaster behavioral health services provided in the event a state or federal disaster is declared.
 This includes public health, mental health, and substance abuse components.
-State Hospitals, Local Mental Health Authorities (LMHAs), Outreach, Screening, Assessment, and Referral (OSAR), and Substance Abuse treatment providers are responsible for pre-disaster preparation, as well as response and recovery efforts needed to ensure patient and client safety for behavioral health assets.
+State Hospitals, Local Mental Health Authorities (LMHAs), Outreach, Screening, Assessment, and Referral offices (OSAR), and Substance Abuse treatment providers are responsible for pre-disaster preparation, as well as response and recovery efforts needed to ensure patient and client safety.

 Although LMHAs are the first to respond to disasters in their areas for behavioral health needs, large events can significantly impact their ability to provide services.
 In that event, state and federal assistance may be available after a disaster if local behavioral health resources become overwhelmed.
 Under the DSHS Mental Health and Substance Abuse Division and the Adult Mental Health Services Unit, the DBHS Branch is responsible for providing and managing disaster behavioral health preparedness, response, and recovery efforts for Texas during and after a state or federally declared emergency.
 These services include: